Last Updated on 05/11/2023 by Glynn Willard

 Learn How To Bypass The Water Heater

-Every system has a valve inline to send water away or to the hot water heater.
+Every system has a valve inline to send water away or to the water heater.
 If you just can’t seem to get your water heater to work, check this valve to make sure it’s getting water.

 Run The AC, Heater, Fans, Microwave & Water Heater

 So, if your batteries are not charged, they will not work.
 Your air conditioning runs off the AC (alternating current) system.
-If your plugged into a 15 Amp plug (standard 110V outlet), it may not be enough to run your AC.
+If you’re plugged into a 15 Amp plug (standard 110V outlet), it may not be enough to run your AC.

 If you have a smaller AC unit, it will likely work, but turn everything else off first.